Customer Service Expectations

 There has been a shift towards conversations that require even more care and support.
 Assisted channels are more important than ever, as customers seek urgency and certainty.

 The complexity of interactions is increasing.
-As the cost of living rises, so does the number of people in vulnerable circumstances, which drives up the volume of complex and emotional calls coming into the contact centre.
+As the cost of living rises, so does the number of people in vulnerable circumstances, driving up the volume of complex, emotional calls to the contact centre.

 Maintaining a personal connection with customers will be central to customer satisfaction...
 It will require empathy, emotional intelligence and the ability to respond to a customer’s unique situation and needs.